radicle-foundation/radworks-governance/manual.md

 For Submission, proposal authors are required to:
 - Post an updated version of their proposal on the forum that incorporates feedback from the _Discussion_ and _Formal Review_ phases.
 This version of the proposal should be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.
-- Create an on-chain proposal using Tally or Boardroom.
+- Create an on-chain proposal using [Tally](https://docs.tally.xyz/knowledge-base/proposals/creating-proposals)
 - The forum post and on-chain proposal should be submitted no later than the fourth Tuesday of the proposal cycle (see [Proposaal Cycles](###ProposalTypes).
 - Inlcude links to both the *Discsussion* and the *Formal Review* versions of the proposal in the final Submission post.
 Please use [this template]([url](https://github.com/radicle-foundation/radworks-governance/blob/main/templates/06-Submission-forum-post-header)) as a guide.
 - Please double check that the executable on-chain code is correct!